NickPGSmith/Lightbox-Mk1/README.md

 ## Features

-The mode, brightness and delay interval are stored in EEPROM.
+The mode, brightness, pallette, fixed colour/delay interval are stored in EEPROM.
 Reset to defaults can be done by holding button 1 on power-up.

 The button operations are:
 * Button 1